Providing Services

 Pessimistic locking allows you to lock the selected records so that other transactions are blocked from changing the records in any way.

-Use exclusive locks when reading entity data with the intention to update it in the same transaction and you want to prevent the data to be read or updated in a concurrent transaction.
+Use exclusive locks when reading entity data with the intention to update it in the same transaction and you want to prevent the data to be locked or updated in a concurrent transaction.

-Use shared locks if you only need to prevent the entity data to be updated in a concurrent transaction, but don't want to block concurrent read operations.
+Use shared locks if you only need to prevent the entity data to be locked exclusively by an update in a concurrent transaction or by a read operation with lock mode exclusive.
+Non-locking read operations or read operations with lock mode shared are not prevented.

 The records are locked until the end of the transaction by commit or rollback statement.